Why do Kosovo-Serbia tensions persist?

 Serbia has refused to recognize Kosovo’s statehood and still considers it part of Serbia, even though it has no formal control there.

 Kosovo’s independence has been recognized by about 100 countries, including the United States.
-Russia, China and five European Union nations have sided with Serbia.
+Russia, China and five EU countries, most of them with separatist regions of their own, have sided with Serbia.
 The deadlock has kept tensions simmering and prevented full stabilization of the Balkan region after the bloody wars in the 1990s.

 WHAT’S THE LATEST FLARE-UP ABOUT?

-After Serbs boycotted last month’s local elections held in northern Kosovo, where Serbs represent a majority, newly elected ethnic Albanian mayors moved into their offices with the help of Kosovo’s riot police last Friday.
+Serbs boycotted last month’s local elections held in northern Kosovo, where they represent a majority.
+Last Friday, newly elected ethnic Albanian mayors moved into their offices with the help of Kosovo’s riot police.

 Serbs tried to prevent them from taking over the premises, but the police fired tear gas to disperse them.